Banda Aceh: Religion

 The religion of the majority of the population is Islam, with minorities including Buddhists, Christians (both Protestant and Catholic), and Hindus.

 Banda Aceh is home to four long-standing churches: the Hati Kudus Catholic Church, Western Indonesian Protestant Church (GPIB), Methodist Church (GMI), and the Batak Protestant Church (HKBP).
 There are 93 mosques and 112 mushollas (Places for islamic prayer.)
 There is a Buddhist temple and a Hindu temple in the city.

-The Hindu community consists of both Balinese Hindus and Tamil Hindus who originate from India.
+The Hindu community consists of both Balinese Hindus and Tamil Hindus who originate from southern India.

 There is a type of police in Indonesia called the religious police; they enforce Islamic laws in the Islamic majority province.
 They are known for being very strict.

 Climate

 Banda Aceh features a tropical rainforest climate under the Köppen climate classification, with near-constant average temperatures.
 The city's annual average temperature is 27.3 C. However, the city features wetter and drier seasons, with summer (June through August) being the driest season of the year.
 Both the hottest and coldest temperatures are recorded during summer.
 Late fall and early winter (October to December) is the rainiest time in Banda Aceh.
 Like other cities with a tropical rainforest climate, Banda Aceh does not have a true dry season, with the driest month averaging 90 mm of precipitation.
 On average, the city experiences a little less than 2000 mm of precipitation annually.